geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/authelia.md

+---
+title: Using Authelia to secure services in Docker
+description: Authelia is an open-source authentication and authorization server providing 2-factor authentication and single sign-on (SSO) for your applications via a web portal.
+---

 # Authelia

 [Authelia](https://github.com/authelia/authelia) is an open-source authentication and authorization server providing 2-factor authentication and single sign-on (SSO) for your applications via a web portal.
 It acts as a companion of reverse proxies like Nginx, Traefik, or HAProxy to let them know whether queries should pass through.
 Unauthenticated users are redirected to Authelia Sign-in portal instead.